stryd/efulfillmentshop-go/README.md

-# Go API client for efulfillment_go
+# Go API client for efulfillmentshop

 The E-fulfilment Shop API allows you to integrate your service with our warehouse.